ippocratis/location-history/README.md

 - Simply clone this repo , put your .rec files in the root dir and run "docker compose up --build -d"

-- A copy_files.py is also added in this repo .
-You could fill the source and destination dir for .rec files and run it periodically in a cronjob.

-- Running the docker compose file will first run the preprocess.py script , you can comment that line in entrypoint.sh if you don't want the script to run every time docker compose is starting .

-- Handle reverse proxy and SSL certs mtls in your webserver if you plan to expose the app outside your localhost.

-- Set your local time zone in preprocess.py
-LOCAL_TZ = pytz.timezone('Europe/Athens')
-Get proper locales for pytz from w.g. [here](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568)

 | timeline | routes |
 |--------|--------|
 ![timeline](media/timeline.png) | ![routes](media/route.png) |
 | stops | search |
 | ![stops](media/stops.png) | ![search](media/search.png) |